 There are also some beachside hotels that put often put up Ramadan tents in Dubai.
 The Atlantis and The Jumeriah Beach Hotel are known for erecting such Iftar tents where people gather to eat, smoke shisha (a kind of hookah), and even play board games.

-Al Bustan Rotana, Anantara Dubai the Palm Resort & Spa, The Palm, Crowne Plaza Dubai Festival City, Four Points by Sheraton, and Sheikh Zayed Road are some otherplaces where you can head to for an iftar treat during Ramadan in Dubai.
+Al Bustan Rotana, Anantara Dubai the Palm Resort & Spa, The Palm, Crowne Plaza Dubai Festival City, Four Points by Sheraton, and Sheikh Zayed Road are some otherplaces where you can head to for an iftar treat during Ramadan in Dubai for tourists in 2019.

 Note: Some of the hotels in prime locations offer iftar and suhoor meals complimentary with their Dubai Ramadan special packages.
 Don’t miss out on those!